oss-review-toolkit/ort/docs/reporters/AsciiDocTemplateReporter.md

 * `template.id`: A comma-separated list of IDs of templates provided by ORT.
 Currently only the "default" template is available.
 * `template.path`: A comma-separated list of paths to template files provided by the user.
-* `backend`: The name of the Asciidoc backend to use, like "html".
+* `backend`: The name of the AsciiDoc backend to use, like "html".
 Defaults to "pdf".
-As a special case, the "adoc" fake backend is used to indicate that no backend should be used but the Asciidoc files should be kept.
+As a special case, the "adoc" fake backend is used to indicate that no backend should be used but the AsciiDoc files should be kept.
-* `pdf-theme.path`: A path to an Asciidoc PDF theme file.
+* `pdf-theme.path`: A path to an AsciiDoc PDF theme file.
 Only used with the "pdf" backend.

 ## Command Line

-To use the _AsciidocAttributionDocumentReporter_ report format with a Freemarker template and an Asciidoc PDF theme, pass it as the template.id and pdf-them.path, respectively, via the --report-option (or -O) option to the _report_
+To use the _AsciiDocAttributionDocumentReporter_ report format with a Freemarker template and an AsciiDoc PDF theme, pass it as the template.id and pdf-them.path, respectively, via the --report-option (or -O) option to the _report_
 command: